Updated: June 20, 2024

 • Fire Safety: Insulation materials must meet fire safety standards to limit the risk of fire spread within a building.
 Materials like fiberglass and cellulose are usually treated with fire retardants.

-• Installation Standards: Specific guidelines exist on how insulation should be installed, including provisions for covering electrical fixtures, proper ventilation, and moisture barriers to prevent mold and condensation.
+• Installation Standards: Insulation guidelines have provisions for covering electrical fixtures, proper ventilation, and moisture barriers to prevent mold and condensation.

 • Environmental Regulations: Some areas might have regulations regarding the environmental impact of insulation materials, such as using recycled materials or reducing volatile organic compounds (VOCs).